CodingKomodo/power_out_model/README.md

 - **Baseline Model:**
   - Features: 'POSTAL.CODE', 'ANOMALY.LEVEL', 'OUTAGE.DURATION', 'OUTAGE.START.DATETIME'
+  - Feature Engineering:
+    - One Hot Encoded the Postal Codes to transform them into usable features for the classifier
   - Accuracy: 70.7%

 - **Final Model:**
   - Added Features: 'MONTH', 'CUSTOMERS.AFFECTED'
   - Hyperparameter Tuning: `max_depth: 22`
-  - Feature Engineering :
+  - Added Feature Engineering:
-    - One Hot Encoded the Postal Codes to transform them into usable features for the classifier
     - Cyclically encoded the Month values of each power outage.
     - Extracted the Hour values from the 'OUTAGE.START.DATETIME' then we cyclically encoded the hour values of each power outage
   - Accuracy: 0.896 (89.6%)